ryan-hill/course-in-a-box/modules/setting up/_posts/2004-01-01-testing-installations.md

 Once everything is installed, follow the instructions below to test your installation.

 **1. Open RStudio**

-Once installed, RStudio should be accessible from the start menu.
+RStudio should be accessible from the start menu.
 Start up RStudio.
-Once running it should look something like:
+Once running, it should look something like:

 ![RStudio Window]({{site.baseurl}}/img/rstudio.png)